-In many countries woman no longer feel the need to get married.
-Some people believe that this is because women are able to earn their own income and therefore do not repent the financial security that marriage country.
-To what extent do you agree?
+In many countries, women never feel need to get married.
+Some people believe that this is because women are able to earn and therefore do not require financial security that marriage can bring.
+To what extent do you agree or disagree?

 In the past, many people got married when they were very young, but today, many people do not get married until later.
 Why do you think they do this, and is it a good or a bad idea?